 Lake Rebecca Park Reserve

 A gently rolling Big Woods landscape and numerous wetland areas make up the beautiful Lake Rebecca Park Reserve.
-In addition to the many opportunities for outdoor fun you'll find here, this park is also a haven for wildlife and is part of the Three Rivers Park District Trumpeter Swan restoration program.
+In addition to the many opportunities for outdoor fun you'll find here, this park is also a haven for wildlife, including trumpeter swans.

 254 acres of water